 3. Add the salt to the batter stirring well.
 Remember never add yeast directly to salt because it will prevent the yeast from rising

-4. Add the remaining flour to the batter.
+4. Add the remaining flour and oli to the batter.
 Mix well until you have a smooth and even dough, but still a little bit sticky

 5. Remove the dough from the bowl and turn it out onto a lightly floured surface; knead briefly for about 1-2 minutes.
 Do not add too much flour otherwise the dough will get tough